Hsiaohan-89/Iris-Chen-portfolio/README.md

 The ideal user for this website is :

-- Anyone who has interest in web developement
+- Anyone who has an interest in web development

 ### User-Stories

 ### Goals

-1. I will regular update the portfolio page for my all the works in the future.
+1. I will regularly update the portfolio page for my all work in the future.
-2. I will have update of my webpage that sasily assess all the information.
+2. I will have an update of my webpage that easily assesses all the information.
-3. I will update the navitation of each my pages.
+3. I will update the navigation of each of my pages.
-4. I will update the get in touch page with more information.
+4. I will update the Get in Touch page with more information.

 ### Development-Planes

-To keep update and imporve the design for all the user and give more responvive experience.
+To keep updated and improve the design for all the users and give a more responsive experience.

 #### Strategy

-This website mainly for experience exchange or advice to imporve my portfolio or expand my connections.
-The website will focus on the following target audience bewlo:
+This website is mainly for experience exchange or advice to improve my portfolio or expand my connections.
+The website will focus on the following target audience below:

 - **Roles:**